cowannoel/testing_hw/testing_task_1.md

   end
 end
 # the 'total' in the second line needs =0 after it.
+#The total at the end should be string interpolation.
 #The return needs to be between the two ends

 end